Skip to primary navigation Skip to content Skip to footer

 During its first century of operation, its significance was small.
 Functioning as a short-line railroad, its main purpose was to connect a rural feed mill with the larger Pennsylvania Railroad.

-a steam engine train traveling down train tracks
+A historic steam engine train traveling down train tracks.

 By definition, short-line railroads are independently owned, financed, and operated.
 They run shorter distances than Class I Railroads, and they’re often operated in small, rural towns.
 They are essential to the national freight network because they handle the first and last miles of freight service.